amperity/lein-monolith/README.md

 The config file tells monolith where to find the projects inside the repo by giving a vector of relative paths in the the `:project-dirs` key.
-Each entry should point to a directory _containing_ the project dirs in question - you don't need to specify every individual project location.
+Each entry should point to either a direct subproject directory (containing a `project.clj` file) such as `apps/app-a`, or end with a `*` to indicate that all child directories should be searched for projects, like `libs/*`.
+Note that this only works with a single level of wildcard matching at the end of the path.

 ## Usage